Aversion Therapy

 If you’re an LGBTQ+ youth or young adult in crisis, reach out to The Trevor Project hotline by calling 1-866-488-7386 or texting “START” to 678-678.
 You can also use their online chat.

-There are mixed results in studies and systematic reviews about the effectiveness of aversion therapy and aversion therapy uses due to its controversy and the wide range of methods that might be used, so the presence of concrete scientific evidence of its efficacy is debatable.
+There are mixed results in studies and systematic reviews about the effectiveness of aversion therapy and aversion therapy uses due to its controversy and the wide range of methods that might be used, so the presence of concrete scientific evidence of the efficacy of aversion therapy is debatable.
 For example, using a bitter nail polish to stop nail biting may not cause long-term harm to a client.
 However, electrical shock, verbal aggression, violent behavior, and other aggressive forms of punishment in aversion therapy (rather than the advertised “unpleasant stimulus”) can cause worsened mental health instead of improving a client’s challenges.

 One study found that a past form of aversion therapy for smoking cessation involved having a client “rapid smoking” or smoke heavily and puff in the smoke every five or six seconds until they could no longer tolerate it.
 This type of heavy smoking may have done physical harm and was unethical in practice.